tarantool/doc/sphinx/dev_guide/building_documentation.rst

 4. Set up a web-server.

-   Note that if you build and browse the documentation on a Virtual machine, you need to make sure that your host and client machines operate in the same network, i.e., to configure port forwarding.
-If you use Oracle VM VirtualBox, follow the guidelines below:

-   * To create a network, navigate to **Network > Advanced > Port Forwarding** in your VirtualBox instance menu.
-   * Enable the **Cable connected** checkbox.
-   * Click the **Port Forwarding** button.
-   * Set Host and Guest Ports to ``8000``, Host IP to ``127.0.0.1`` and Guest IP to ``10.0.2.15``.
-Make sure to check the IP of your VB instance, it must be 10.0.2.15 (``ifconfig`` command)
-   * Save your settings.

-   If all the prerequisites are met, run the following command to set up a web-server (the example below is for Ubuntu, but the procedure is similar for other supported OS's).
+   Run the following command to set up a web-server (the example below is for Ubuntu, but the procedure is similar for other supported OS's).
    Make sure to run it from the documentation output folder, as specified below:

    .. code-block:: bash